tatianapassali/topic-controllable-summarization/README.md

 # topic-controllable-summarization
 Code for topic-controllable summarization

-This repository contains code for paper: Topic-controllable Abstractive Summarization
+This repository contains code for paper: Topic-Aware Evaluation and Transformer Methods for Topic-Controllable Summarization

 ### Embedding-based formulation